Separatism in the United Kingdom: Wales

 Welsh independence (Welsh: Annibyniaeth i Gymru) is a political ideal advocated by some political parties, advocacy groups, and people in Wales that would see Wales secede from the United Kingdom and become an independent sovereign state.
 This ideology is promoted mainly by the Welsh nationalist party, Plaid Cymru, and the non-party YesCymru campaign.

-Less prominent movements
+Minor movements

 Cornwall

 The Celtic League and Celtic Congress have a Cornish branch and recognise Cornwall as a Celtic Nation alongside the Isle of Man, Ireland, Scotland, Wales and Brittany.
 The league is a political pressure group that campaigns for independence and Celtic cooperation.
 Mebyon Kernow is a regional party in Cornwall that promotes Cornish nationalism.

 Independent Northern Ireland

-Independence has been supported by groups such as Ulster Third Way and some factions of the Ulster Defence Association.
-However, it is a fringe view in Northern Ireland.
-It is neither supported by any of the political parties represented in the Northern Ireland Assembly nor by the government of the United Kingdom or the government of the Republic of Ireland.
+Independence is a fringe view in Northern Ireland, but has been supported by groups such as Ulster Third Way and some factions of the Ulster Defence Association.
+It is however neither supported by any of the political parties represented in the Northern Ireland Assembly nor by the government of the United Kingdom or the government of the Republic of Ireland.